jobinjohnym84/Hadoop_Exp/Hive_Derby.md

  So use the following command ( ***** MAKE SURE YOU USE A NEW FOLDER OTHERWISE THIS WILL WIPE EVRYTHING OUT ****** )

   INSERT OVERWRITE LOCAL DIRECTORY '/home/superjjohny/Hive_output/' ROW FORMAT DELIMITED FIELDS TERMINATED BY ','   select distinct employeeid from names_text;

+Find the space of folders HDFS

+hadoop fs -du -s -h /path/to/dir

+Please include a wildcard character * after the desired folder you want to delete, to avoid deleting the parent folder.
+Please look at the example below:

+hdfs dfs -rm -r /home/user/folder/*